Philip Hewett, Arborist (Casual) City of Newcastle

 In its heyday BHP made extensive plantings of Hills Fig throughout Newcastle to screen its industrial facilities and in response to demands to improve the amenity of the city that was characterised at the time as a barren industrial landscape.
-As a result the number of mature Hills Fig’s on private land might exceed the number on public land.
+As a result, the number of mature Hills Fig on private land might exceed the number on public land.

 The Newcastle draft Street Tree Master Plan recently exhibited, gives a fascinating account of the history of amenity planting in Australia’s premier industrial city.
 An extract from the draft plan is included here in order to bring some context to the current debate about the future of 14 Hills Fig trees in Laman Street.

-It is the legacy of wounding and increasing confinement of the critical root spread of what are now very large mature street trees that has led to the situation in Laman Street where the future of the remaining 14 trees is in question following storm induced tree failures and a case history of similar failures in the city.
+It is the legacy of wounding and increasing confinement of the critical root spread of what are now very large mature street trees that have led to the situation in Laman Street where the future of the remaining 14 trees is in question following storm-induced tree failures and a case history of similar failures in the city.

 Before turning to the key documents for Laman Street, it might help to put today’s Laman Street tree issues into some context by reading an extract on Newcastle tree planting from the recently exhibited draft Street Tree Master Plan.